mrgcohen/ComcastDesktopInstaller/readme.md

 I don't like running random packages like this one on my machine.
 Here's what it's doing.

 1. Adds these bookmarks to your browser toolbar
-2. Changes homepage for chrome, safari, and firefox
+2. Changes homepage for safari, and firefox
 3. Switches search provider on firefox